The Newton polytope and Lorentzian property of chromatic symmetric functions: Stability and the Lorentzian property of

 We now strengthen Conjecture~\ref{conj:dyckLor} to the class of stable polynomials, which are a multivariate version of real-rooted polynomials.
 A polynomial $f \in \R[x_1,\ldots,x_k]$ is \emph{stable} if it has no roots in the product of $k$ open upper half-planes.
 We point to \cite{Wagner} for a survey on stable polynomials, as well as to the papers \cite{BB1,BB2} by Borcea and Br\"and\'en for more theory on stable polynomials.

-We note that the class of Lorentzian polynomials agrees with the class of homogeneous stable polynomials for quadratic polynomials, but is larger.
+We note that the class of Lorentzian polynomials agrees with the class of homogeneous stable polynomials for quadratic polynomials, but is larger for other degrees.
 For example, (normalized) Schur polynomials are Lorentzian but not stable in general \cite[Example 9]{HMMStD}.

 Unfortunately, checking stability is harder than checking the Lorentzian property.
 In particular, one can check that a polynomial is stable by checking that an infinite number of certain univariate specializations are real-rooted \cite[Lemma 2.3]{Wagner}.
 Using SageMath \cite{Sage-Combinat}, we probed a random assortment of such univariate specializations to make the following conjecture.